Analog ensemble forecasts of solar wind parameters: Quantification of the predictability and time-domain spectral performance: Discussion and conclusion

 In addition, there are some caveats to consider regarding this study.
 The first concerns data gaps or missing values, which can affect the reduction algorithm output.
 For the mean reduction, the missing values are omitted.
 However, before applying the Fourier transform needed by the spectral reduction, the missing values in the samples must be linearly interpolated.
-This results in the discrepancies between the spectral reduced and mean reduced forecast performances of Fig. \ref{fig:4} at small $\NA$.
+This results in the discrepancies between the spectral reduced and mean reduced forecast performances of Fig. \ref{fig:4} at small ensemble size $\NA$.
 In the ideal case of no missing values, the performance would be the same for $\NA=1$.
 They converge for spectral performances as the diagnostic also interpolates the missing values of the mean reduced forecasts.
 Data gaps also affect the pattern matching algorithm.
 To mitigate their effect on the forecast performance analysis, several precautions have been applied, as described in Sec. \ref{sec:method}.
 However, missing values are the reality of real-time forecasts.
 So a rigorous investigation of their effects on the AnEn forecasts would be needed to support a proof of concept of this method for operational applications.
 Such an analysis has been proposed for persistence and auto-correlation by \citeA{lockwood_development_2019}.

 The second caveat is the historical dataset.
 Here, around four years are used, spanning the transition from the solar cycle 23 to the solar cycle 24.
 Thus, we test the usefulness of the AnEn methodology during low solar activity period.
-Operational applications would use all available historical, and potentially pattern matching over multiple quantities and/or spacecraft.
+A comparison with high solar activity period, such as the cycle 25 that provided the 10 May 2024 geomagnetic storm is left for future studies.
+Operational applications would use all available historical dataset, and potentially pattern matching over multiple quantities and/or spacecraft.
 An example of pattern-matching algorithm using multiple quantities is given by \citeA{owens_probabilistic_2017}.
 Other biases associated with the historical dataset come from its quality, in terms of calibration.
 However, not trying to compensate the miscalibrations in the PLSP dataset that have surely affected the pattern matching ranking is more realistic for operational purposes: what forecast can we provide with the data at our disposition?

 The final caveat is about the use of the mean over the median.
 The $\MSD$ criterion is fast, but it loses significance for large pattern sizes, as more potentially irrelevant information is considered, and it is sensible to extreme values due to random localized events or instrumental nonphysical fluctuations. \citeA{owens_probabilistic_2017} and \citeA{riley_forecasting_2017} used a median reduction algorithm to build the reduced forecast.